DalerAsrorov/mastering-node-book/ch1/README.md

 ## Understanding the Node Environment

-- Google released Chrome in 2008 and Ryan Dah wrote NodeJS in 2009
+- Google released Chrome in 2008 and Ryan Dahl wrote NodeJS in 2009
 - NodeJS imagines JavaScript as a systems language, like C. It can manipulate memory buffers, processes and streams, and files and sockets.
 Due to performance of the V8 engine.
 - V8 is an engine that provides the runtime environment in which JavaScript executes.
 JavaScript engine is independent of the browser in which it's hosted.
 This key feature enabled the rise of Node.
 - _Write programs to handle text streams, because that is a universal interface_ - Peter Salus, A Quarter-Century of Unix 1994